amauran/project-giskard/Portfolio/README.md

 If the folder structure is kept the same, the resource paths and locators should work, apart from of course any url that includes the name of your shop.

-To learn more about the test setup used, check how we set up the [work environment](https://github.com/amauran/project-giskard/wiki/Setting-up-the-work-environment) and the [test environment](https://github.com/amauran/project-giskard/wiki/Setting-up-the-target-environment).
+To learn more about the requirements and the test setup used, check how we built the [work environment](https://github.com/amauran/project-giskard/wiki/Setting-up-the-work-environment) and the [test environment](https://github.com/amauran/project-giskard/wiki/Setting-up-the-target-environment).